ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/homelessness_prompts.md

 * what type of refuge or shelter are you living in?
 * have you been subjected to any violence or threats of violence in your home?
 * is your home in a state of serious disrepair?
 If so, is this affecting your health?
-* how many people live in your property (specify ages and gender)
+* how many people live in your property? (specify ages and gender)
-* how many rooms are there, not counting the kitchen and bathroom?
+* how many rooms are there in your property, not counting the kitchen and bathroom?
 * do you have anywhere else to stay?
 If yes, how long can you stay there?
 Do you own that property?
 Is it in the UK?
 * do you have anywhere you can legally moor your boat?
 * do you have anywhere you can legally pitch your caravan?